-We have audited the accompanying financial statement of the ADLM Counties Environmental Public Health Agency as of and for the year ended June 30, 2023 and the related Notes to Financial Statement.
+We have audited the financial statement of the ADLM Counties Environmental Public Health Agency as of and for the year ended June 30, 2024 and the related Notes to Financial Statement, which collectively comprise the ADLM Counties Environmental Public Health Agency's basic financial statement as listed in the table of contents.

-In our opinion, the financial statement referred to above presents fairly, in all material respects, the respective cash basis financial position of the ADLM Counties Environmental Public Health Agency as of June 30, 2023, and the changes in its cash basis financial position for the year then ended in accordance with the basis of accounting described in Note 1.
+In our opinion, the accompanying financial statement referred to above presents fairly, in all material respects, the respective cash basis financial position of the ADLM Counties Environmental Public Health Agency as of June 30, 2024, and the changes in its cash basis financial position for the year then ended in accordance with the basis of accounting described in Note 1.